kirillsmirnov1/unity-utils/Runtime/UnityUtils/Variables/Readme.md

 Can be used to display `Variables` changing in runtime, such as balance, health, or other always-on-screen data.

-Using `ContentSizeFitter` and `LayoutGroup` you can make view change it size automatically.
+Using `ContentSizeFitter` and `LayoutGroup` you can make the view change its size automatically.
 Example — `IntVariableDisplayInteractiveWidth.prefab`

 ![](https://github.com/kirillsmirnov1/unity-utils/raw/master/img/IntVariableDisplay.gif)

 ## Save

-Any XVariable<T> with [Serializable] data can be turned into little save file manager.
+Any XVariable<T> with `[Serializable]` data can be turned into little save file manager.
 ![](https://github.com/kirillsmirnov1/unity-utils/raw/master/img/XVariablesSave.PNG)

 - Check `Save` field of XVariable you want to save;